Raul-PerezR/Inference-Recursive-Classification-FuzzyRules/README.md

 In the case of algorithms 3 and 4, the way to call them and modify the script is the same as described for algorithm 2, including the same exceptions on the *higgs* and *hepmass* databases.
 The only difference is that in algorithm 3 the value 3 is associated to the parameter *model* and in algorithm 4 the value 4.

 ### Obtaining Table 9: Results on Algorithm 5 with different values of distance
+Table 9 shows the results of a modification of Algorithm 4 where the space where the best rule is searched in the neighborhood of the example is restricted.
+The values 0,1,2,3,5 have been considered for this distance parameter.
+In this case, the script must be invoked 5 times, changing in each case the value associated to the parameter `-d` from 0 to 5 without considering the 4.
+Thus, for all the databases, and distance 0, this will be the way to invoke `-model 5 -nlabel 5 -d 0`.

+In the same way, just replace the 0 of the parameter `-d` by a value in {1,2,3,5} to obtain the result with the changed distance.
+To these parameters, in the case of *higgs* and *hepmas* it is necessary to add the parameter `-PerCentOnTest 0.001`.